 Another benefit of getting a Whole Life policy when you are young is to lock in your good health.
 Some illnesses may prevent you from being able to afford or qualify for a policy at some future date.
 Consider it as a cornerstone of your estate plan.

-Yes, there are a multitude of other types of Life Insurance policies – which are some type of combination between these two.
+There are a multitude of other types of Life Insurance policies – which are some type of combination between these two.
 If you want to research further, be sure to compare and verify information from a variety of sources.
 Know before you buy.

 You can own more than one policy, a smaller Whole Life to be with you long term and Term Policies to cover those higher ticket items as needed.
 It’s very important to consider the long term strength and stability of the insurance company you choose to work with.
 You want to make sure they will be there when you are gone.